NiziL/esnpy/README.md

 ## Code Examples

 Want to see some code in action ?
 Take a look at the `examples/` directory:
-- `MackeyGlass/` demonstrates how to learn to predict a time series
+- `MackeyGlass/` demonstrates how to learn to predict a time series,
-- `TrajectoryClassification/` demonstrates how to learn to classify 2D trajectories
+- `TrajectoryClassification/` demonstrates how to learn to classify 2D trajectories.

 ## Bibliography